logto-io/docs/docs/docs/recipes/configure-connectors/email-connector/configure-popular-email-service.md

 If you wish to change the current Email connector, simply access the connector details page and click the “Change connector” button of the “More” menu in the top-right corner.
 Or you can delete the old connector first, then add a new Email connector.

 :::note
-You can bring ONLY ONE _Email Connector_ alive.
+You can bring ONLY ONE _email connector_ alive.

-If you change the living Email connector and save changes, the previous Email connector will be disabled automatically.
+If you change the active email connector and save changes, the previous Email connector will be disabled automatically.
 Also, the _config_ of past connectors will lose track.
 You may keep the old connectors' _config_ properly if you want to switch back to those connectors in the future.
 :::

 ## Email template